insight-platform/Savant/README.md

 ## Who would love it?

-We believe the one, who:
+The person, who:

-- builds high-performance AI streaming that uses best-in-class Nvidia practices;
+- builds high-performance AI streaming that uses best-in-class Nvidia practices, tools and equipment;
 - needs DeepStream on steroids without extra hassle and coding Gstreamer.

 ## Features